Antonyeaster/blackjack/README.md

 #### Play Again

-Once the all the selected games have been played, the player will be asked if they wish to play again.
+Once all the games have been played, the player will be asked if they wish to play again.

 Error handling: